 Though drip coffee makers are probably the most commonly used brewers, they’re not necessarily king when it comes to making quality coffee.
 Yes, they’re convenient and are definitely capable of producing a good cup of Joe, but when it comes to preserving coffee’s natural oils and flavors, pour-over and French press methods come out on top.

 However, brewing coffee with one of those methods requires more than just pushing a button, so if it’s speed and convenience you’re after, the automatic drip machine wins for sure.
 Plus, drip coffee makers tend to hold a larger capacity of coffee than a French press or pour-over coffee maker, so if you’ll need to make multiple cups quickly, a drip machine is probably the best option for you.

 Even though we love the craft of slow brewing with intention and patience, these machines are must-haves in a household or office full of coffee drinkers.
 We think you’ll find the right machine for your needs in our list, but even if you choose another model, you’ll get the best brew if you look for a few important features.

-- Brew strength selector that allows you to slow down the brewing time.
-This is especially useful when you make half a pot or less in a multi-cup machine.
+- Brew strength selector that allows you to slow down the brewing time, which is especially useful when you make half a pot or less in a multi-cup machine

-Once you buy a drip coffee maker with those important features, avoid making the most common mistakes when brewing your coffee, and you’re sure to get the best possible java your drip coffee maker can brew.
+Once you buy an automatic drip coffee maker with those important features, avoid making the most common mistakes when brewing your coffee, and you’re sure to get the best possible java your drip coffee maker can brew.